ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |`1`|"self"|Only the User who is the owner gets access|
 |`2`|"session"|Deprecated and works exactly like "self" in public PHP API since it has no knowledge of user Sessions|

-## Owner of Parent Limitation
+## Owner of Parent limitation

-The Owner of Parent (`ParentOwner`) Limitation specifies that only the Users who own all parent Locations of a content item get a certain access right, used for `content/create` permission.
+The Owner of Parent (`ParentOwner`) limitation specifies that only the Users who own all parent Locations of a content item get a certain access right, used for `content/create` permission.

 ### Possible values